mikeph52/BioBatch/README.md

 - Blood Agar

 More recipes will be added in the future.
-- For Linux: Run "chmod +x" first(replace 0.x.x with your version).
+- For Linux & macOS: Run "chmod +x" first(replace 0.x.x with your version).
 ```
 sudo chmod +x biobatch_linux_0.x.x
 ```